flyandi/botscreamer/README.md

 In Music Maker Mode the BS is playing a continues sound that can be modified using YAW.
 It plays 14 notes across the 360 degree.
 It runs on a static 100bpm so you have about 600ms to turn your quad to modify the sound which is plenty enough.

 `Make some tunez!`

+# Audio Files

+All audio files used are standard 16bit PCM encoded wave files with no compressions.
+Keep it short as the ESP8266 has about 2.5MB useable space.
+I recommend to keep it under 3s per audio file.